xixi-cathy/regX/README.md

 For more usage, please refer to the two examples below.

 # Example cases
-We provide two examples to demonstrate the usage of regX.
-Users may run the scripts in each example folder in a numbered order.
+We provide two examples to demonstrate how to use regX.
+Users can run the scripts in each example folder in the specified numerical order.

 ## Hair follicle example